mimoduo/mimogear/docs/postcss/structure.md

 ##Regions

 Regions refer to their respective pug regions with the addition of main content region.
-These elements are included on every page by default.
+These elements, namely the header, main content area, and footer, are included on every page by default.

 ##Root